News Information

-The unified ceremony is May 17 at Salinas Sports Complex
+The unified ceremony is May 17 at the Salinas Sports Complex.

 By Rosemary McClure

 Commencement will again be a single ceremony this year, just as in 2024.
-It had been two separate, back-to-back ceremonies from 2015 to 2023, but last year it was consolidated into one big ceremony and moved to the Salinas Sports Complex’s main stadium.
-The event was well received.
+Multiple ceremonies were held each year from 2015 to 2023, but last year the event was consolidated into one big ceremony and moved to the Salinas Sports Complex’s main stadium.
+The change was well received.

 "Commencement is my favorite time of the year as we gather as a community to celebrate the accomplishments of each of our graduates,” said President Vanya Quiñones.
 “It's a time when we see the strength of our Otter Raft on display.
 Even after our students cross that stage and begin the next step in their journeys – whether it is pursuing an advanced degree or a career – they are more than prepared for what is to come.
 And they are Otters for Life!"